Direct Response Marketing

 Here we’re going to build a popular and effective chatbot use example: a sale or promo bot blast.

-In the screenshot, notice how scarcity is used by emphasizing that the sale is running today.
+In the screenshot, notice how scarcity is used by emphasizing that the sale is running on a specific day.
 People want more of what they think they can’t have for much longer!

 This creates a sense of urgency without having to give away any discounts or freebies.
 Urgency can be key in a direct response campaign because it encourages action now.